-Sessions will be led by the relevant SSM(s) and take place online.
+Sessions will be led by QASAs and take place online.
 You will be given access to an online repository of activities, training and opportunities to share best practices.
-All assignments used for standardisation will be anonymised.
+Any assignments used for standardisation will be anonymised.
 The events are designed to be professional development opportunities opportunity to network with peers.

-11. Awarding
+Awarding